 Cellist Gabriel Martins (b.
-1998) is a prize-winner of the David Popper International Cello Competition, Orford Music Award, Prague Spring International Music Competition, Sphinx Competition, and International Tchaikovsky Competition for Young Musicians.
-He has performed as a soloist and chamber musician in venues such as Carnegie Zankel Hall, Great Hall of the Moscow Conservatory, Maison Symphonique in Montréal, Teatro Gran Rex in Buenos Aires, and Walt Disney Concert Hall in Los Angeles.
+1998) is the first-prize winner of the 2013 David Popper International Cello Competition, 2018 Orford Music Award, 2020 Schadt String Competition, and 2020 Sphinx Competition.
+Additionally, he won second prize in the 2014 International Tchaikovsky Competition for Young Musicians and a special prize in the 2018 Prague Spring International Music Competition for best performance of the commissioned work.
+He has performed as a soloist and chamber musician in venues such as Carnegie Zankel Hall, the Great Hall of the Moscow Conservatory, Maison Symphonique in Montréal, Teatro Gran Rex in Buenos Aires, and Walt Disney Concert Hall in Los Angeles.
 According to esteemed cellist Ralph Kirshbaum, he has "revealed heart, passion, intellect, and a finely-nuanced palette of colors in a compelling manner worthy of a seasoned artist."